richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 -----
 -----

-## Exercise 3: Synapse Resources
+## Exercise 3: Synapse Parameterization
-In this exercise, we will create and deploy Integration Runtimes, Linked Services, Datasets and parameterized Pipelines.
+In this exercise, we will create and deploy environmentally-specific Integration Runtimes, and parameterized Linked Services, Datasets, Pipelines.

 ### Step 1: Integration Runtimes
+Synapse Integration Runtimes are environmentally-specific {i.e., they cannot be shared by both DEV and PROD, and the Synapse resource that references the integration runtime is specifically tied to the installation on the on-prem machine}.
+All handling of integration runtimes (and use of integration runtimes in Linked Services is manual).
+In this step, we are going to instantiate DEV and QA Integration Runtimes.

 #### DEV Instance